 During 1966 the British Ministry of Defence

-chartered other British charter operators to carry unspecified loads to
+contracted other British charter airlines to carry unspecified loads to

-An Air Ferry Ltd DC-6A, either G-APNO or G-APNP made a return charter to Adelaide, logging 88 hours 40 minutes flying by the time it returned to home base Manston.
-There was no sighting at Adelaide Airport so it is sssumed to have used RAAF Edinburgh.
+An Air Ferry Ltd Douglas DC-6A, either G-APNO or G-APNP made a return charter to Adelaide, logging 88 hours 40 minutes flying by the time it returned to home base Manston.
+There was no sighting at Adelaide Airport so it is assumed to have used RAAF Edinburgh.

 In August 1966 the Scottish airline ACE Freighters was chartered by the MoD for a return flight to Adelaide carrying classified Weapons Research Establishment cargo in both directions.
 ACE Freighters operated a fleet of Lockheed L.749A Constellations, allocating G-ALAK to the long haul to Australia.
 It was positioned to RAF Lyneham in southern England for loading.
 G-ALAK departed Lyneham just before 1am local time 24 August 1966 under the command of company chief pilot Captain J.W.Villa.
 First refuelling stop was Athens, then stops at Teheran, Masirah, Gan, Cocos Islands, Perth before reaching RAAF Edinburgh on 29 August.
 The next morning the Constellation departed Edinburgh on the return journey, arriving back at RAF Lyneham from Brindisi on 4 September at 7am local time.